Flamisell/StewartPlatformClass_py/README.md

 # Stewart Platform Class

 This Python class, `StewartPlatform`, provides a comprehensive implementation for analyzing a Stewart platform, a type of parallel manipulator used in robotics and automation.
-This class includes methods for **inverse kinematics**, **forward kinematics**, **Jacobian matrix computation**, **kinematic and force analysis**, and **workspace analysis**.
+This class includes methods for **Inverse Kinematics**, **Forward Kinematics**, **Jacobian matrix computation**, **Kinematic and Force Analysis**, and **Workspace Analysis**.
 Check the preview of the .ipynb file for more info.

 ## Table of Contents